A few ways of specifying

 1. The interpolation method is optional, defaulting to oklab, but this only happened in late 2025.

-All major browsers have now shipped it, but by my definition it’s not going to be safe to rely on for another couple of years.
+but by my definition it’s not going to be safe to rely on for another year and a half or so.

 So for quite some time yet, you’ll still need to write in oklab,.